gardener-attic/kubify/README.md

 standard setting in the future.
 It uses static etcd pods on the master nodes using external DNS entries for the member URL maintained by terraform, so master VM rolling will work.

+There is a [migration path](doc/etcd_migration.md) for switching from self-hosted etcd to static etcd.

 ##### API Server
 The API Server can only run on master nodes.
 It uses the node port 443.
 This is used to create a load balancer for this port and the set of master nodes.